Waylon Jennings: Addiction and recovery

 Jennings started to consume amphetamines while he lived with Johnny Cash during the mid-1960s.
 Jennings later stated, "Pills were the artificial energy on which Nashville ran around the clock."

 In 1977, Jennings was arrested by federal agents for conspiracy and possession of cocaine with intent to distribute.
-A private courier warned the Drug Enforcement Administration about the package sent to Jennings by a New York colleague that contained 27 grams of cocaine.
+A private courier warned the Drug Enforcement Administration about a package sent to Jennings by a New York colleague that contained 27 grams of cocaine.
 The DEA and the police searched Jennings's recording studio but found no evidence because, while they were waiting for a search warrant, Jennings disposed of the drug.
 The charges were later dropped and Jennings was released.
 The episode was recounted in Jennings's song "Don't You Think This Outlaw Bit's Done Got Out of Hand".